nottrobin/docs/src/en/developer-actions.md

  - the executable's name as a top-level key in a YAML map in the `actions.yaml` file.

-!!!
-Note:
+[note]
 Action names must start and end with lowercase alphanumeric characters, and only contain lowercase alphanumeric characters, the hyphen "-" or full stop"." characters.
+[/note]

 Here is a sample partial layout of a charm's root directory that shows actions called 'pause', 'resume', and 'snapshot':